The Average South African Company

 The average company is often told to grow.

 Grow revenue.
 Hire more people.
 Open another branch.
 Add products.
+Enter new markets.

 A better question is not, "How do we grow?"

-The better question is, “What must become stronger before growth is
+The better question is, "What must become stronger before growth is safe?"

+Sometimes the answer is margin.
+Sometimes it is management depth.
 Sometimes it is a repeatable sales process.
-Sometimes it is the courage
+Sometimes it is the courage to stop serving customers that consume the business without strengthening it.

 The Real Development Agenda

-The average South African company needs practical development, not
+The average South African company needs practical development, not romantic language.

-This is not glamorous work, but it is the work that makes companies
+This is not glamorous work, but it is the work that makes companies durable.

 The average company deserves that seriousness.

 It is not average because it is unimportant.
-It is average because it
+It is average because it is everywhere.

 Reading Map